ResponsiveNZ/tailwind-starter-theme/README.md

 Basic website and company info, social, plus home sections is required.

 ### Theme Colors
 The theme uses a limited color selection.
-In the file `tailwind.config.js` you can find four sets of colours: primary, secondary, tertiary and grey, each of them with five variations: lightest, light, default, dark, and darkest.
+In the file `tailwind.config.js` you can find custom theme colours: primary, secondary and tertiary, plus white, error and transparent.

 There is an advantage to this setup - you can quickly change colors in the whole app, just by changing the primary & secondary colors.